 Anyone suffering from depression knows that it can impact almost every facet of life in negative ways.
 It can cause distancing from loved ones, lack of motivation, changes in appetite, changes in sleep patterns, and basically just sucking enjoyment out of every aspect of life.
 This includes things you used to enjoy.
 This troublesome mental health condition affects millions worldwide and it remains a complex and multifaceted challenge.
 Traditional treatments like therapy and medication have proven effective in many cases, but researchers are always looking for innovative ways to support individuals battling this debilitating condition.
 CBD (cannabidiol), one of the non-psychoactive (non-intoxicating) compounds derived from the cannabis plant has shown some promise in the fight.

 We want to caution that medical advice should always be sought by anyone suffering from extreme depression (resources are listed below).
 And you should always speak to your physician or psychiatrist before changing a medication regimen or adding to one.
-But there are some early studies that suggest CBD might offer a ray of hope as a complementary therapy for depression.
+The FDA has not approved CBD for the treatment or cure of any disease, including depression.
+However, there are some early studies that suggest CBD might offer a ray of hope as a complementary therapy for depression.

 Understanding Depression and its Challenges